vokimon/markdown-customblocks/README.md

 - Default css for generators
 - Flags: coerce to bool?
 - Annotations: coerce to any type
+- Using a nicer etree building api in generators
 - Figure
     - Thumbnail generation
     - lightbox
     - Deexternalizer
 - Linkcard:
+	- Testing with non-fragile emulated requests
+	- Prepend site url to relative ones (ie. wikipedia)
+	- Look for short description by class (ie wikipedia)
     - Offline behavior
     - Cache downloaded data
 - Youtube: